 Aquinas is proposing that relations of God to the world are relevantly like relations of self-identity.
 As my relation to myself carries no ontological cost, viz., no separate relational accident that grounds my self-identity, so too God being Lord over creation involves no real relational accident in God.
 Neither are “real” relations.
 Rather, the relations that exist in cases of self-identity are “mere beings of reason.”
 Similarly, Aquinas claims, God’s creating the universe only involves an extrinsic relational change, like the relations involved in Cambridge changes.
 (Aquinas elsewhere more clearly explains that he means God has a purely logical relation to changes in creation.)

 At first glance, Aquinas and Palamas appear to analyze the same case very differently.
 For Palamas, God’s relation to creation is an uncreated energy, equally fundamental with the divine essence.
-By contrast, Aquinas thinks that relation of God to creation is a “being of reason.”
+By contrast, Aquinas thinks that the relation of God to creation is a “being of reason.”
 In fact, however, that contrast is not accurate.
 Palamas, to begin with, does not obviously identify the relation of God to creation as what is uncreated (which would concede the objection he is refuting), but rather speaks of God’s “dominion” over creation as uncreated.
-Rather, it seems reasonable to interpret Palamas as meaning: there is some real aspect of God in virtue of which it is true that creatures depend on Him (i.e., God’s power or energy), even though the contingent relation holding between God and His creatures is not an intrinsic property in God.
+It seems reasonable to interpret Palamas as meaning: there is some real aspect of God in virtue of which it is true that creatures depend on Him (i.e., God’s power or energy), even though the contingent relation holding between God and His creatures is not an intrinsic property in God.
 Otherwise, either God necessarily creates or God changes in virtue of creating the world – neither of which would be accepted by Palamas.

 In fact, on further examination, Aquinas has a similar approach to the issue.
 Aquinas claims the relation of God to creation – the causal relation itself – is a being of reason, but he claims that the “cause of the relation” as existing in God is what permits us to predicate the relation of “being creator” to God: “in cases involving relations of reason—such as self-identity or God's relation to the world—the relata are related, not by their relations (since these are mere beings of reason and hence dependent on the activity of the mind), but by what he refers to here as the cause of their relations.”
 Thus, God has the power to cause creation to exist, even though God creating the universe does not imply any change in God (and so no accident/property of any kind), and God’s power is that which accounts for the relation between God and the world.
 The fact that there is one and the same causal basis for these logical relations (namely, God’s power) is what grounds the truth in virtue of which all God’s relations are predicable of one and the same thing.
 This is why we can predicate, for Aquinas, many causal relations in regard to one and the same power in God (e.g., “God created the trees and the bees”).